IanStarnes/Barbara-And-Ian/Postlabs/Reactors Lab Report.md

 From test 1 to test 5, all the experiments used a consistent reactor volume of 0.00254 m3.
 Additionally the flow rate was kept the same at 380 mL/min (100 RPM).

-###### Test 1: CMFR with no baffles
+###### Test 1: CMFR
 Test 1, the reactor is modeled as a CMFR with a stirrer in the center on a high speed.
 The concentration for the tracer is 100 g/L and the volume added was 765 microliters.

 ###### Test 2: Two baffles with 2 holes of 7.74 mm diameter (taped)

 Test 2 is a reactor where we used 2 baffles that was taped around the edges with Gorilla Glue Tape.
 The baffles were placed on the opposing side of the reactor at equidistances.
 The tape was used to ensure that the dye only travelled through the holes in the baffles.
 The concentration for the tracer is 100 g/L and the volume added was 400 microliters.

 ###### Test 3: 4 baffles with 2 holes of 7.74 mm diameter (taped)